Vidyavati101/PDS-Assignment-1-vidyavati-F-section-/README.md

 - Basic Logic Building

 ## Files Included
+- python assignment q1.py
-- python assignment q1.txt
+- python assignment q6.py
-- python assignment q6.txt
+- python assignment q7.py
-- python assignment q7.txt
+- python  assignment q8.py

 ## How to Use
 Open the files to view the Python solutions for each question.